caveJyn/aV-agentVooc/README.md

 pnpm start:client
 ```

-Then read the [Documentation](https://elizaos.github.io/eliza/) to learn how to customize your Eliza.
+Then read the [Documentation](https://elizaos.github.io/eliza/) to learn how to customize your agentVooc.

 ---

-### Automatically Start Eliza
+### Automatically Start agentVooc

-The start script provides an automated way to set up and run Eliza:
+The start script provides an automated way to set up and run agentVooc:

 ```bash
 sh scripts/start.sh